 - Flour – this helps bind the ingredients – almond flour is a healthy substitution

 How to make sausage balls from scratch

-Place the flour, baking powder and salt in a food processor or large bowl, add butter and process until combined or use a pastry cutter.
+Place the flour, baking powder and salt in a food processor or large bowl, or in the bowl of a stand mixer, add butter and process until combined or use a pastry cutter.

 Add uncooked sausage and process until well combined.
 If you don’t have a food processor, use your hands or a stand mixer to combine.
 I used my hands for years and they turned out beautifully.

 Use a small ice cream scoop to form into balls and place on a baking sheet covered with parchment paper.
 Once the ingredients are combined, you can roll them into balls, but it’s quicker and you will get prettier shaped sausage balls if you use a small ice cream scoop.

 Pro tip: You can mix the ingredients with your hands, but if you have a food processor, I highly recommend letting it do the work!
 It binds all the ingredients and then you just scoop out perfectly shaped balls.